 Services that are covered for you What you must pay when you get these services Physician/Practitioner services, including doctor's office visits Covered services include: Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location.
 Consultation, diagnosis, and treatment by a specialist.
 Basic hearing and balance exams performed by your specialist, if your doctor orders it to see if you need medical treatment.
 Second opinion by another network provider prior to surgery.
 Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician).
-You need a prior authorization to go to network hospitals and certain doctors, including specialists for certain services.
-In-Network \$0 copay for each Medicare-covered primary care doctor visit. \$40 copay for each Medicare-covered specialist visit.
+You need a prior authorization to go to network hospitals and certain doctors, including specialists for certain services. \$0 copay for each Medicare-covered primary care doctor visit. \$40 copay for each Medicare-covered specialist visit.
 You must use network providers.
-Out-of-Network 35% coinsurance.
 Podiatry services Covered services include: Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs).
-Routine foot care for members with certain medical conditions affecting the lower limbs.
-In-Network \$45 copay for Medicare-covered podiatry visits.
+Routine foot care for members with certain medical conditions affecting the lower limbs. \$45 copay for Medicare-covered podiatry visits.
 Medicare-covered podiatry visits are for medically necessary foot care.
 You must use network providers.
-Out-of-Network 35% coinsurance.
+Prostate cancer screening exams For men age 50 and older, covered services include the following - once every 12 months: Digital rectal exam.
+Prostate Specific Antigen (PSA) test.
+There no coinsurance, copayment, or deductible for an annual PSA test.
+You must use network providers.